sahil1si18ec083/namasteReact/Chapter 09 - Optimizing our App/Hooks Tutorials/reademe useMemo.md

 The useMemoHook accepts a second parameter to declare dependencies.
 The expensive function will only run when its dependencies have changed.

 In the following example, the expensive function will only run when count is changed and not when todo's are added.

+The best use case of useMemo is that if you have a child component and if any state of parent component changes and that state is not send as props to the child component, then we donot need to render the child componet, so we can wrap the child inside the useMemo , so that it will not be re rendered if any state of parent chnages which is not passed via props to child

+useMemo accepts two parameters one is a call back function and other is a dependency

+If you want any function to be not called unneessarily on any state change(or render ) and want it to called on any particular state chnage that wrap that function inside useMemo and put a depenedency as that state value.